Average Biased ReLU Based CNN Descriptor for Improved Face Retrieval

-The RoyChowdhury et al. used the Bilinear CNN (BCNN) \cite{bcnn} for face recognition task \cite{bcnnface}.
-They converted the standard pre-trained VGGFace Model into a BCNN without any extra training cost.
-They reported 89.5\% rank-1 recall using BCNN over the IJB-A benchmark \cite{bcnnface}, \cite{ijba}.
-The DCNN is made with 18 layers consisting of 10 convolution layer, 5 pool layer, 1 dropout layer, 1 fully connected layer, and 1 softmax layer \cite{dcnn}.
-It is trained over the CASIAWebFace dataset and evaluated over the IJB-A (97.70\% rank-10 accuracy) and the LFW (97.45\% accuracy) datasets \cite{dcnn}, \cite{ijba}, \cite{lfw}.
-A very recently, Ranjan et al. proposed All-in-One CNN for facial analysis \cite{acnn}.
-It is a multi-purpose network tracking face detection, face alignment, pose estimation, gender recognition, smile detection, age estimation and face recognition through a single network.
-All-in-One CNN utilized a multi-task learning framework by regularizing the shared parameters of CNN \cite{acnn}.
-In this work, the VGGFace model is used as the feature extractor for the face retrieval experiments.

 The pre-trained models are also used for several tasks in the Computer Vision.
-Marmanis et al. used the pretrained CNN model (trained over ImageNet database) as the initial feature extractor for the Earth observation classification task \cite{marmanis2016deep}.
-They observed 92.4\% over UC Merced Land Use benchmark which is far better than the hand-designed approaches \cite{marmanis2016deep}.
-Liu et al. fused the CNN features with hand-designed features and experimented for content-based image retrieval \cite{liu2017fusion}.
-It is also reported that if pre-trained CNN model is directly applied at more abstract level such as sketches, whereas it is trained over the photos, the performance degrades drastically \cite{ballester2016performance}.
-Very recently, Bansal et al. claimed that the trained network over still face images can be used for face verification in videos also effectively \cite{bansal2017s}.
+The CNN features are fused with the hand-designed features for content-based image retrieval in \cite{liu2017fusion}.
+Very recently, it has been claimed that the trained network used over still face images can also be used for face verification in the videos effectively \cite{bansal2017s}.